The New Gastronome

 Under the 5th Amendment to the United States Constitution, “private property [may not] be taken for public use, without just compensation.”

 Oral Argument at 01:01, Cedar Point Nursery v.
 Hassid, 141 S. Ct.
 844 (2020) (No. 20-107)

 The opinions in this article are expressly those of the author and are not those of his employer or

 affiliated organization.
-The opinions in this article should be considered legal advice.
+The opinions in this article should NOT be considered legal advice.